-PROTOCOL: Group‐based community interventions to support the social reintegration of marginalised adults with mental illness.
+Group‐based community interventions to support the social reintegration of marginalized adults with mental illness: A systematic review and meta-analysis

 Authors